-Under the terms of the arrangement, Voyager shareholders would receive one common share of Cerrado for every six common shares of Voyager (the "Exchange Ratio").
+Under the terms of the Arrangement, Voyager shareholders would receive one common share of Cerrado for every six common shares of Voyager (the "Exchange Ratio").
 The Exchange Ratio implies consideration of CDN \$0.1523 per Voyager Share based on the 20 day volume weighted average price ("VWAP") of the closing price of Cerrado common shares on the TSX Venture Exchange ("TSXV") on March 3, 2023, representing a 16.8% premium to 20-day VWAP of Voyager on the TSXV on March 3, 2023.
-Upon closing, the arrangement would result in Voyager shareholders owning approximately 18% of the Cerrado Shares outstanding upon closing of the arrangement.
+Upon closing, the Arrangement would result in Voyager shareholders owning approximately 18% of the issued and outstanding common shares of Cerrado "Cerrado Shares") upon closing of the Arrangement.

-For the Years Ended December 31, 2022 and 2021 (Expressed in US dollars)
+For the First Quarter Ended March 31, 2023 and 2022 (Expressed in US dollars)